-Considered the second most important temple in Burma, some Buddhists believe the Lord Buddha himself resides in the bronze cast Buddha statue here.
+Considered the second most important temple in Myanmar, some Buddhists believe the Lord Buddha himself resides in the bronze cast Buddha statue here.

 This four-metre-tall image is believed to have been made in the Rakhine State, where legend has it that the king was so impressed with the Buddha's teachings he forged the statue out of bronze.
 The statue has survived warfare and fire, and is an integral part of any visit to the pagoda.

 I also toured the workshops on the steps leading to the temple.
 Here, local craftspeople demonstrate their skills in stone and marble carving, gold-leaf beating and puppet making.
 A local lady showed me how gold leaf is made, with my guide acting as translator, and afterwards we shared breakfast.

 How to get to the Mahu Muni Pagoda